MiniZinc/libminizinc/en/spec.rst

    string: concat(array[$T] of string)

-Concatenate an array of strings, putting a seperator beween adjacent strings.
+Concatenate an array of strings, putting a separator between adjacent strings.
 Returns the the empty string if the array is empty.

 .. code-block:: minizinc